-It is recommended that the City investigates the need for a Car Parking Strategy to provide guidance in the use of cash-in-lieu provisions within Local Planning Scheme No. 3 and how they apply to developments.
+It is recommended that the City investigates the need for a Car Parking Strategy to provide guidance in the use of cash-in-lieu provisions within Local Planning Scheme No. 3 and the new Local Planning Scheme No. 4 and how they apply to developments.

-8.0 EXISTING AND FUTURE CENTRES
+8.0 SUMMARY AND RECOMMENDATIONS

-8.1 EXISTING ACTIVITY CENTRE HIERARCHY
+8.1 CITY OF KALAMUNDA ACTIVITY CENTRES HIERARCHY